redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

   `position`, `size`).
 * Third, Inside the defined windows, we create a new child entity (`child`).
 * Fourth, The child method takes arguments.
-We do create a new textblock entity (`Textblock::new`).
+We create a new textblock entity (`Textblock::new`).
 The textblock is extended with the attributes (`text`, `h_align`, `v_align`).
   The text attribute takes the desired string.
-It's positioning is controlled with the attriburtion of the horizontal and vertical alignment.
+Its positioning is controlled with the attribution of the horizontal and vertical alignment.
 By choosing "center", we do advise the renderer to place the entity centered within its parent entity, which is the window.

 OrbTK is as lazy as possible.
-We need to call the build method (`build(ctx)`), that will instatiate the our methods and let the renderer do its work.
+We need to call the build method (`build(ctx)`), that will instatiate our methods and let the renderer do its work.
-With the last statement, we finally call the method that will activate the Application and drow the Widget on our screen(`run`).
+With the last statement, we finally call the method that will activate the Application and draw the Widget on our screen(`run`).

 Most lines of Rust code end with a semicolon (`;`), to indicates that this expression is over and the next one is ready to begin.